Protesters demand abolishment of Thai monarchy on king's 68th birthday | DW | 29.07.2020

 Growing anti-monarchy sentiments

-In June, the prime minister said that the king, in his "compassion," had instructed the government not to enforce Article 112 for persecutions, but warned that anyone who criticizes the monarchy risks their livelihood.
+In June, the prime minister said the king, in his "compassion," had instructed the government not to enforce Article 112 for persecutions but warned that anyone who criticizes the monarchy risks their livelihood.

 Exiled activist Junya Yimprasert told DW: "Article 112 is still a threat as long as it exists because it's used periodically and systematically."

 Despite draconian laws on speaking out against the monarchy, Thais have taken to the streets and social media platforms to vocalize their frustrations.
-Student-led anti-government protests have been spotted brandishing placards and banners with messages critical of the king, though the slogans are disguised with slang and sarcasm.
+Student-led anti-government protests have been spotted, with demonstrators brandishing placards and banners with messages critical of the king.
+The slogans, however, were disguised with slang and sarcasm.

 The Free Youth movement staged a political rally in Bangkok on July 18 to demand the dissolution of parliament and an end to crackdowns on anyone opposing the government and constitutional reforms.
-Their signs read: "Lost faith is definitely not a crime" and "We didn't lose faith because we never had faith," making reference to political and human rights activist Tiwagorn Withiton.
+They carried signs reading "Lost faith is definitely not a crime" and "We didn't lose faith because we never had faith," referring to political and human rights activist Tiwagorn Withiton.

 Read more: Thai king strips former PM Thaksin Shinawatra of royal honors